progmaticltd/homebox/docs/email-configuration.md

 ## International email addresses

-Your main email address should be without ASCII characters only, but the aliases can contains accents, for instance:
+Your main email address should be with ASCII characters only, but the aliases can contains accents, for instance:

 ``` yaml hl_lines="9"
 users: